lamansky/pfn/readme.md

 ### Self Fallback

 If you provide the possible function as its own fallback, then you can accept either a value or a function as an argument for your code.
 For example, the `sayHello` function in the following example can accept either a string or a function.

+Don’t use the module’s strict mode (`require('pfn/strict')`) if you want self-fallback behavior, because strict mode will throw an error if the first parameter is anything other than a function, `null`, or `undefined`.

 ```javascript
 const pfn = require('pfn')